matesudo/wither10-CF-packs-dev-mode/README.md

 these are my creations but ported into github for more views and more packs-

-gitand for easier updates and fixes
+and for easier updates and fixes

 not tested, stuff may not work properly, if there’s issues put them in Issues and I’ll fix ;)